lamelyan/blog/README.md

 Savecustomer();
 ```

-To fix this, we need to specify all of the parameters in the signature.
+To fix this, we need to specify all of the parameters in the signature and remove object properties.

 So instead of